United Kingdom Capital Gains Tax Calculator 2025

 Does the calculator include the disposal costs?

-Yes, you can input costs like legal fees or broker fees, and the calculator will subtract them from your gains to calculate the taxable amount.
+Yes, you can input costs like legal fees or broker fees, and the calculator will subtract them from your gains to determine the taxable amount.

 What tax rates does the calculator use?